projectsinpython2018/Basic/Create_Virtual_Environment.md

     `$ virtualenv --version`

-3. Create your own virtual : (my_name : is optional)
+3. Create your own virtual enviroment : (my_name : is optional)

     `$ virtualenv my_name`

-    Note: After doing this code your enviroment is created on the current location so you should learn work on `git` and `terminal` for change the directory and make something important on your code.
+    Note: After doing it code your enviroment is created on the current location so you need to learn working on `git` and `terminal` for changing the directory and making something important on your code.

 4. Python versions :